cyralinc/terraform-aws-sidecar-custom-certificate/README.md

-See the [sidecar custom certificate](https://cyral.com/docs/sidecars/sidecar-certificates#custom-certificate) page and the [use your own certificate](https://cyral.com/docs/sidecars/terraform/certificate#use-your-own-certificate) session of our documentation for more information on how to use this module.
+See the [sidecar custom certificate](https://cyral.com/docs/sidecars/sidecar-certificates#custom-certificate) page and the [use your own certificate](https://cyral.com/docs/sidecars/terraform/certificate#use-your-own-certificate) section of our documentation for more information on how to use this module.

 ## Usage